WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorBioEnrollment.md

 - Authenticator on receiving such request performs following procedures.

-Platform checks if authenticator supports BioEnrollment API, then sends authenticatorBioEnrollment(0x09) with enrollBegin(0x01) with supported modality, and check that response contains:
+1. Platform checks if authenticator supports BioEnrollment API, then sends authenticatorBioEnrollment(0x09) with enrollBegin(0x01) with supported modality, and check that response contains:
-            (a) templateId(0x04) - byte string, at least one byte long (b) remainingSamples(0x06) - number, and above zero (c) lastEnrollSampleStatus(0x05) - number, a valid BE status code
+	1. **templateId(0x04)** - byte string, at least one byte long

+	2. **remainingSamples(0x06)** - number, and above zero

+	3. **lastEnrollSampleStatus(0x05)** - number, a valid BE status code

-1. Platform sends authenticatorGetInfo (0x04) CMD to authenticator
+2. Platform sends authenticatorGetInfo (0x04) CMD to authenticator
-2. Authenticator responds cborResponseStruct containing field (improve? remove?)
+3. Authenticator responds cborResponseStruct containing field (improve? remove?)
 ```
 0x04: {
 ... // present options